How are my student activities dollars spent?

 Call the Office of Student Activities at 419-434-4606 or email firstname.lastname@example.org to schedule an appointment with an office representative.
 The necessary paperwork and directions will be provided.

 Our new student interest group has not been recognized as an official UF student organization yet.
 Why?

 Upon receiving recognition of becoming an approved UF student interest group, there is a series of events that must take place to become an approved and recognized UF student organization.

-The Sergeant-At-Arms reviews the draft and contacts the student interest group's student leaders to discuss the draft.
+SGA's Sergeant-At-Arms reviews the draft and contacts the student interest group's student leaders to discuss the draft.

-If anything needs to be corrected, the student interest group is responsible for making the corrections and resubmitting the constitution to the the Office of Student Activities with "Revised Draft" printed on the front pace of the constitution and include the revision date.
+If anything needs to be corrected, the student interest group is responsible for making the corrections and resubmitting the constitution to the Office of Student Activities with "Revised Draft" printed on the front pace of the constitution and include the revision date.

 The Office of Students Activities will process the second draft and submit it to SGA's Sergeant-At-Arms.

 The constitution is submitted to SGA for approval.

 When the constitution is approved by SGA, it is submitted to the Office of Student Activities for final review and approval.